6Asahi9/MLNotes/Section-5/MS/neural network/Questions.md

 They prevent overfitting → Nope, that's what dropout or regularization is for

 They are linear functions → Also wrong, ReLU is non-linear, which is crucial for neural nets to learn complex patterns

+---
+2. If you're training a model to recognize whether Miya is loafing, sitting, or plotting…

+PyTorch: You handcraft the model, like sculpting a statue.

+TensorFlow: You give a recipe and let the machine bake the model for you.

+Both do the same job — it just depends whether you like more control (PyTorch) or more automation (TensorFlow).
+---